 They are a red, round fruit with many ‘spikes’ on the skin.
 Dragon Fruits have many edible black seeds inside the flesh, and removing them is nearly impossible.
 There are two types of Dragon Fruits in Vietnam: white flesh and red flesh.

 Dragon Fruits taste mildly sweet and slightly sour.
 People say that they taste best when chilled.
-In Vietnam, you may find a special type of bread made from red flesh Dragon Fruits.
-With the special pink color and flavor, Dragon Fruits Bread attracts huge public attention.
+In Vietnam, you may find several specialties made from Dragon Fruits, such as bread.
+With the special pink color and flavor, they attract huge public attention.

 Nutrients: Antioxidants, vitamin B2, vitamin B3, vitamin C, calcium, potassium, and phosphorus.